Fuzzy concept: Fuzzy logic

 In mathematics and computer science, the gradations of applicable meaning of a fuzzy concept are described in terms of quantitative relationships defined by logical operators.
 Such an approach is sometimes called "degree-theoretic semantics" by logicians and philosophers, but the more usual term is fuzzy logic or many-valued logic.
 The novelty of fuzzy logic is, that it "breaks with the traditional principle that formalisation should correct and avoid, but not compromise with, vagueness".

-The basic idea of fuzzy logic is that a real number is assigned to each statement written in a language, within a range from 0 to 1, where 1 means that the statement is completely true, and 0 means that the statement is completely false, while values less than 1 but greater than 0 represent that the statements are "partly true", to a given, quantifiable extent.
+The basic idea of fuzzy set theory is that a real number is assigned to each statement written in a language, within a range from 0 to 1, where 1 means that the statement is completely true, and 0 means that the statement is completely false, while values less than 1 but greater than 0 represent that the statement is "partly true", to a given, quantifiable extent.
 Susan Haack comments:

 "Truth" in this mathematical context usually means simply that "something is the case", or that "something is applicable".
-This makes it possible to analyze a distribution of statements for their truth-content, identify data patterns, make inferences and predictions, and model how processes operate.
+Fuzzy set theory makes it possible to analyze a distribution of statements for their truth-content or degree of validity, identify data patterns, make inferences and predictions, and model how processes operate.

 Petr Hájek claimed that "fuzzy logic is not just some "applied logic", but may bring "new light to classical logical problems", and therefore might be well classified as a distinct branch of "philosophical logic" similar to e.g. modal logics.
+Fuzzy logic does not abolish the "hard and soft science" distinction, but modifies it, by redefining what scientific rigour means in many fields of research.